 Another source of validity evidence is the relationship between test performance and performance on another measure, sometimes called criterion-related validity.
 The relationship can be concurrent, meaning that performance on two measures taken at the same time are correlated, or the relationship can be predictive, meaning that the current performance on one measure predicts performance on a future measure.
-The relationship can also be convergent, meaning performance on two measures that are meant to assess the same or similar construct should be strongly correlated, or the relationship can be divergent, meaning performance on two measures that are meant to assess unrelated constructed should have a weak correlation or even no correlation.
+The relationship can also be convergent, meaning performance on two measures that are meant to assess the same or similar construct should be strongly correlated, or the relationship can be discriminant, meaning performance on two measures that are meant to assess unrelated constructed should have a weak correlation or even no correlation.

-A large number of research studies were conducted to evaluate the relationship between performance on the STAAR assessments and performance on other related tests or criteria.
-The studies included:
+A large number of research studies have been conducted to evaluate the relationship between performance on the STAAR assessments and performance on other related tests or criteria.
+The studies include:

-- The STAAR-to-TAKS comparison studies, which link performance on the STAAR assessments to performance on TAKS assessments (for example, the STAAR grade 7 mathematics to the TAKS grade 7 mathematics) - The STAAR linking studies, which link performance on the STAAR assessments across grade levels or courses in the same content areas (for example, grade 4 reading to grade 5 reading, and Algebra I to Algebra II) - The STAAR inter-correlation estimates, which evaluate the strength of relationship (or lack thereof) among scores on the STAAR assessments across different content areas (for example, grade 4 mathematics to grade 4 reading, and biology to world geography)

-- Grade correlation studies, which link performance on the STAAR EOC assessments to course grades - External validity studies, which link performance on the STAAR assessments to external measures (specifically: SAT, ACT, THEA, ACCUPLACER, Explore, and Readistep) - College students taking the STAAR studies, which link performance on the STAAR EOC assessments to college course grades
+- The STAAR-to-TAKS comparison studies, which link performance on the STAAR assessments to performance on TAKS assessments (for example, the STAAR grade 7 mathematics to the TAKS grade 7 mathematics); - The STAAR linking studies, which link performance on the STAAR assessments across grade levels or courses in the same content areas (for example, grade 4 reading to grade 5 reading, and English I to English II); - The STAAR inter-correlation estimates, which evaluate the strength of relationship (or lack thereof) among scores on the STAAR assessments across different content areas (for example, grade 4 mathematics to grade 4 reading, and English I to biology); - Grade correlation studies, which link performance on the STAAR EOC assessments to course grades; - External validity studies, which link performance on the STAAR assessments to external measures (for example, SAT and ACT); and, - College students taking the STAAR studies, which link performance on the STAAR EOC assessments to college course grades

-For detailed descriptions and results of some of these studies, refer to the STAAR Resources page of TEA's Student Assessment Division website.
+For detailed descriptions and results of some of these studies, refer to the STAAR Performance Standards page of TEA's Student Assessment Division website.